neondatabase/website/content/docs/manage/branches.md

 ## Protected branch

-When you designate a branch as protected, it means that you are restricting IP access to the branch to addresses defined in your project's IP allowlist.
-Typically, the protected branch designation is given to a branch or branches that hold production data or sensitive data.
+"Protected" is a status assigned to a branch that limits access based on IP addresses.
+Only IPs listed in the project’s IP allowlist can access this branch.
+Typically, a protected status is given to a branch or branches that hold production data or sensitive data.
 The protected branch feature is only supported on Neon's [Scale](/docs/introduction/plans#scale) plan, where you can designate up to 5 protected branches.
 For information about how to configure a protected branch, see [Set a branch as protected](#set-a-branch-as-protected).

 ## Create a branch